-In so far as targets the 17 HMR is a light varmint class cartridge.
-That means to push it against badger or even coyote is making a major mistake.
-I know the shooting publication ads say differently, but I don’t think some of those ad writers have ever hunted the rifle much or observed what damage it can do on small varmints versus the big stuff.
+The 17 HMR is a light varmint class cartridge.
+You don’t want to push it against a badger or even a coyote.
+I know the shooting publication ads say differently,.
+However, I don’t think some of those ad writers have used the rifle or observed its damage potential.

-The point of all this discussion is that the 17 HMR has a very specific working effective range.
-Because of this known distance, the type and power of the scope can be adjusted to fit the needs of the 17 HMR shooter.
-In some cases, even special scopes are built just for use with the 17 HMR, and on down the line, I will cover these options for you.
+The point of all this information is to say that the 17 HMR has a very specific working range.
+Therefore, the type and power of the scope can be adjusted to fit the needs of the 17 HMR shooter.
+In some cases, even special scopes are built just for use with the 17 HMR.
+I will cover all these options for you.

 - 1. BSA 3-12X40 Sweet 17 Rifle scope.